 Developers who apply for planning permission for residential development may be asked to contribute towards provision of affordable housing.
 Our policy on this is set out in our Interim Approach on Affordable Housing.

 The Interim Approach on Affordable Housing was originally agreed by the Council’s Cabinet on 27 November 2007 (min 3130).
-There have since been a number of revisions to ensure the approach reflects new national and emerging local planning policy.
-The most recent revision was agreed by the Council’s Cabinet on 3rd December 2013.
-It was agreed that the Approach including Background Notes be updated to reflect the changes to the site thresholds set out in the Proposed Submission Strategy Document.
+There have since been a number of revisions.
+The most recent revision to the Background Notes was agreed by the Council’s Cabinet on 22nd July 2014 to reflect a revised method of calculating the requirement for affordable housing, a revised charge for economic viability appraisals, the inclusion of indicative transfer values and the inclusion of standard commuted sums.

 The Interim Approach to Affordable Housing is set out below: